razee-io/Razee/README.md

    http://<razeedash-lb_external_IP>:8080
    ```

-8. Register RazeeDash as an `Oauth` application in GitHub.
+8. Register RazeeDash as an `OAuth` application in GitHub.
    1. From the RazeeDash welcome screen, click **Sign in**.
    2. Click **Configure GitHub Login**.
 A pop-up window opens.
    3. Follow the [link](https://github.com/settings/applications/new) in the pop-up window to register a new `OAuth` application in GitHub.
 Enter a name for your GitHub application, a description, and the **Homepage URL** and **Authorization callback URL** that are displayed in the pop-up window.